 Disinfectant or Cleanser - What's Best for Your Home?

-With schools still closed for another two weeks and public health officials warning that we're far from out of the woods relative to COVID-19, you may be wondering: How do I effectively sanitize my home without aggravating allergies, spending a whole lot of money, and coming out of this crisis looking like the mutant fish from The Simpsons?
+With schools finally open once again as of today, September 2021, and public health officials warning that we're far from out of the woods relative to COVID-19, you may be wondering: How do I effectively sanitize my home without aggravating allergies, spending a whole lot of money, and coming out of this crisis looking like the mutant fish from The Simpsons?

 At Shoppers Drug Mart the other day I saw a product that had literally disappeared from the shelves in my local grocery and drug stores for six months: Lysol wipes.
 I immediately bought myself a couple of tubes.
 God how I missed those large, textured wipes, so beautifully pre-soaked with chemicals that will kill 99.9 percent of just about every harmful thing I can't see!